-Most telehealth training still starts and ends with the basics: how to log in, how to run a smooth video visit, and how to sound professional on camera.
-That’s necessary, but it’s not what makes telehealth work inside an employer health plan.
+Most telehealth training covers the basics: logging in, running a smooth video visit, sounding professional on camera.
+Necessary stuff.
+But it's not what makes telehealth work inside an employer health plan.

-In the real world of employee benefits, telehealth isn’t just a care channel-it’s a benefits delivery system.
-It shapes what employees do next, what gets billed, where claims land, and whether preventive care actually happens early enough to avoid expensive downstream events.
+Telehealth isn’t just a care channel—it’s a benefits delivery system.
+It shapes what employees do next, what gets billed, where claims land, and whether preventive care happens early enough to avoid expensive downstream events.
+That's the real job.

-If you want telehealth to be “used first” (and not just “available”), you have to train staff for what I call benefits integrity: delivering care in a way that produces the right clinical outcome and the right cost, network, documentation, and compliance outcomes.
+If you want telehealth to be used first—not just available—train staff for benefits integrity.
+That means delivering care that produces the right clinical outcome, the right cost, the right network, documentation, and compliance outcomes.

 The hidden math behind every telehealth visit

 Every telehealth interaction eventually turns into one of three things from a plan perspective.
-This is the part most training programs never say out loud-and it’s why employers don’t always see savings even when adoption is high.
+Most training programs never say this out loud—and it's why employers don't always see savings even when adoption is high.

-The training question isn’t “Did the visit go well?”
-It’s “Did we resolve this safely in the lowest-friction, lowest-waste way-and can we prove what happened?”
+The real question isn't "Did the visit go well?"
+It's "Did we resolve this safely with minimal friction and waste?
+And can we prove it?"

 The failure mode nobody names: referral inflation

-Here’s a pattern that quietly drives cost: telehealth staff defaulting to “go be seen in person” because it feels safe, quick, and liability-reducing.
+Here's a pattern that quietly drives cost: telehealth staff default to "go be seen in person" because it feels safe, quick, and liability-reducing.
 Clinically, escalation is sometimes the right call.
-Operationally, it can become a reflex-and that reflex gets expensive.
+Operationally, it can become a reflex—and that reflex is expensive.

-A useful way to reset training is to teach teams that each visit creates outcomes in four different ledgers.
-This is where telehealth stops being a set of conversations and starts becoming a repeatable operating system.
+Teach teams that each visit creates outcomes in four different ledgers.
+That's where telehealth stops being a set of conversations and starts becoming a repeatable operating system.

 Most training programs over-index on the first ledger and barely touch the other three.
-Employers pay the price for that gap.
+Employers pay for that gap.

 The four competencies telehealth teams actually need